Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 `totalAmount`  cumulative amount in quote currency. ⇒ price * quantityFilled .
 If multiple partial fills , the new partial fill amount= price * quantity is added to the current value in the field.
-Average execution price can be quickly calculated by totalAmount/quantityFilled regardless of the number of partial fills at different prices \
+Average execution price can be quickly calculated by totalAmount/quantityFilled regardless of the number of partial fills at different prices (mutable)\
 `quantity`  order quantity (immutable) \
-`quantityfilled`  cumulative quantity filled \
+`quantityfilled`  cumulative quantity filled (mutable)\
-`totalFee` cumulative fee paid for the order (total fee is always in terms of received(incoming) currency. ie. if Buy ALOT/AVAX, fee is paid in ALOT, if Sell ALOT/AVAX , fee is paid in AVAX \
+`totalFee` cumulative fee paid for the order (total fee is always in terms of received(incoming) currency. ie. if Buy ALOT/AVAX, fee is paid in ALOT, if Sell ALOT/AVAX , fee is paid in AVAX (mutable) \
 `traderaddress`  traders’s wallet (immutable) duplicate \
 `side` Order side.
 See #addOrder (immutable)  See ITradePairs.Side \
 `type1`  See #addOrder (immutable) See ITradePairs.Type1 \
 `type2`  See #addOrder (immutable) See ITradePairs.Type2 \
 `status`  latest status of the order.
 See ITradePairs.Status \
-`updateBlock` the block number the order was created or last changed \
+`updateBlock` the block number the order was created or last changed (mutable)\
-`previousUpdateBlock` the previous block number the order was changed \
+`previousUpdateBlock` the previous block number the order was changed (mutable)\
-`code`  reason when the order has REJECT, CANCEL_REJECT, CANCELED(due to STP) status , empty otherwise \
+`code`  reason when the order has REJECT, CANCEL_REJECT, CANCELED(due to STP) status , empty otherwise (mutable)\
-Note: Taker Order price can be different than the execution price but it will only be improved from the user's perspective
+Note: The execution price will always be equal or better than the Taker Order price for LIMIT Orders.

 ```solidity:no-line-numbers
 function emitStatusUpdate(bytes32 _orderId, bytes32 _code) private